mrudulp/mrudulp.github.io/_posts/2015-05-28-Getting-Started-With-Appium.md

 * Download [App](https://developer.apple.com/library/ios/samplecode/UICatalog/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007710-Intro-DontLinkElementID_2) (if you havent yet)

+### Running with Simulator
+* Build app --
-* Build app using following command in the folder where you will find *.xcodeproj for the UICatalog project. we will call this folder working folder
+	* Goto (working) folder where you will find *.xcodeproj for the UICatalog project.
+	* Check the sdks available on the disc by issuing command `xcodebuild -showsdks`
+	* Build from command line using following commands.
+(Replace <simulator sdk> with foreg: iphonesimulator8.3)

-	`xcodebuild -configuration Release -target UICatalog -arch i386 -sdk iphonesimulator8.2`
+	`xcodebuild -configuration Release -target UICatalog -arch i386 -sdk <simulator sdk>`

 * Create appium.txt in your working folder.
 This file is read by Appium(appium_lib) as input.